Family Engagement

 Caring for the Whole Family

-When a family discovers that their child is growing differently than other kids, they may experience a wide range of emotions as their world begins to change.
-Join us as we explore those emotions and the realities of raising a child with a special health care need or disability.
-Learn about resources and supports available for the whole family.
-This discussion is for families who may be new to the world of special health care needs and disabilities.
-(45-60 min)
+When a family discovers that their child is growing differently than other kids, they may experience a wide range of emotions.
+During this session, we explore the realities of raising a child with a special health care need or disability.
+Learn about resources and supports available for the family.

 Materials